Raymond J. Leopold

-Raymond J. Leopold (born in Chicago, Illinois) is one of the three engineers who in late 1987 conceived of and later designed the Iridium satellite constellation, the first realization of global, wireless, personal communications.
+Raymond J. Leopold is one of the three engineers who in late 1987 conceived of and later designed the Iridium satellite constellation, the first realization of global, wireless, personal communications.

 Career

 Leopold joined Motorola in 1987 after having spent a career in the U.S. Air Force where he held a variety of technical and technical management positions.
 He directed the development of communications systems at the Electronics Systems Division in Massachusetts.
 He served two tours in The Pentagon, one in the Office of the Secretary of Defense and one on the Air Staff.
 He taught for over five years at the United States Air Force Academy in Colorado, and worked in research and development for four years at the Air Force Weapons Laboratory in Albuquerque.
 He was also an adjunct professor of electrical engineering at George Washington University, and he had been a senior lecturer at MIT and had chaired the Industry Advisory Board for the Aero/Astro Department.
 He has also lectured at Stanford University.